This overview of safe use for decorative and colored contacts includes tips for proper care.

-You can have all of these looks with decorative contact lenses (also called fashion contact lenses or color contact lenses, among other names).
-These lenses don’t correct vision—they just change the appearance of the eye.
+You can have all of these looks with decorative contact lenses (sometimes called “fashion,” “costume,” or “colored” contact lenses).
+These lenses don’t correct vision—they just change how your eyes look.

-But before buying decorative lenses, here’s what you should know:
+But you need a prescription to avoid eye injury.
+Before buying decorative lenses, here’s what you should know.

 They are not cosmetics or over-the-counter merchandise.
-They are medical devices regulated by the Food and Drug Administration (FDA).
-Places that advertise them as cosmetics or sell them without a prescription are breaking the law.
+They are medical devices regulated by the U.S. Food and Drug Administration.
+Places that advertise them as cosmetics or sell them over-the-counter, without a prescription, are breaking the law.

-- corneal infection (an ulcer on the cornea)
+- corneal infection (an ulcer or sore on the cornea)